Ilmar Reepalu: Chairman of the municipal board

-Reepalu has been credited with helping to revive Malmö architecturally.
-Architectural projects that he helped to bring into existence during his mayoralty include the Øresund Bridge (completed in 2000), the Turning Torso building (completed in 2005) and the City Tunnel (completed in 2010).
+Reepalu has been credited with transforming Malmö from a declining industrial town into a centre of knowledge and modern architecture, and with helping to revive the city architecturally.
+Architectural projects that he helped bring to fruition during his mayoralty include the Øresund Bridge (completed in 2000), the Turning Torso building (completed in 2005) and the City Tunnel (completed in 2010).

-During Reepalu's mayoralty, Malmö intensified its reputation as a haven for the smuggling of drugs and illegal weapons, and for other criminal activity, a trend that had begun in the 1970s and '80s.
-In 2011 and 2012, Malmö experienced eight execution-style killings, all of which remain unsolved, along with a bombing of its police headquarters, which led local newspapers to dub the city "Sweden's Chicago".
+During Reepalu’s mayoralty, Malmö had a longstanding reputation as a hub for the smuggling of drugs and illegal weapons, and for other organised crime, a pattern dating back to the 1970s and 1980s with the activity of Nordic motorcycle gangs and Malmö’s close proximity to Denmark.

 In February 2013, Reepalu announced that he would step down as mayor on 1 July in order to give his successor time to establish themself before the next election.
 Katrin Stjernfeldt Jammeh succeeded him on the position on 1 July 2013 as the first woman to hold that office.